 12.1 As of the Effective Date of the Agreement, we, when Processing Personal Data on behalf of you in connection with the Service, shall implement and maintain the following technical and organizational security measures for the Processing of such Personal Data (“Security Standards”):

-(i) Physical Access Controls: We shall take reasonable measures to prevent physical access, such as secured buildings and premises, to prevent unauthorized persons from gaining access to Personal Data, or ensure Third Parties operating data centers on its behalf are adhering to such controls.
+(i) Physical Access Controls: We shall take reasonable measures to prevent physical access, such as by securing buildings and premises, to prevent unauthorized persons from gaining access to Personal Data, and to ensure Third Parties operating data centers on its behalf are adhering to such controls.

 (ii) System Access Controls: We shall take reasonable measures to prevent Personal Data from being used without authorization.
 These controls shall vary based on the nature of the Processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, documented authorization processes, documented change management processes and/or logging of access on several levels.